 Cosmetics and personal hygiene products

 The European Union undoubtedly has some of the best chemicals regulations in the world.
-Cosmetics and personal care products (from herein referred to as “cosmetics”) sold in the UK must comply with these regulations.
+Cosmetics and personal hygiene products (from herein referred to as “cosmetics”) sold in the UK must comply with these regulations.
 Despite this, they can still contain chemicals which are known or suspected to cause adverse health effects, with potential links to breast cancer (1).

 Cosmetics contain a range of chemicals for specific functions.
 They include UV filters; colourants; hardeners; preservatives (to prevent the growth of microorganisms); fragrances (parfumes); antioxidants to help prevent skin damage and to improve product stability; emollients/moisturisers to soften skin by reducing evaporation; surfactants used as foaming agents; and emulsifiers (which help water-soluble and oil-soluble ingredients mix).
 Ingredients can be synthetic or naturally occurring chemicals.